Have you ever ordered Osso Buco in the restaurant?

 6. Place in a 325 degree oven for 2 1/2 hours

-“The been shank is a tough cut of meat so a long cook in low temperatures is best”, says Chef Scott.
+“The beef shank is a tough cut of meat, so a long cook in low temperatures is best,” says Chef Scott.

 Place the Osso Buco onto a plate with side dishes for a true Italian meal.

 “Bone with a hole, Osso Buco.
 You can enjoy this Italian dish in your kitchen.”